 Having an ab roller in the home makes working out easy and convenient.
 The tension and resistance of the device increases the intensity of the workout.
 When you combine your own body weight with the tension and resistance, you’ll be able to tone even the most stubborn areas.
 Depending on the motion you can target specific muscles like the obliques.

 What do you need to consider when buying one?

 When you’re looking to buy an ab roller there are a few things to take into consideration, such as:

 Depending on the type of surface you have, be it tiles, laminate flooring or even hardwood flooring, you don’t want the ab wheel to shake or wobble when you roll in any direction with it.

 You may want to look at getting an ab roller that has a wide wheel, or even two wheels for better stability.
 Make sure the wheel is rubber or has a textured surface for better traction and stability.

 Most of your body weight will be on your hands when you use the roller, and it would be best to choose a wheel that has padded or cushioned grips.
 Some grips will also help to absorb sweat so that you don’t have to worry about slipping.

 With ergonomic handlebars, the shape will have a comfortable fit without straining your hands.
-Every ab roller has a different sized handle grip, and you may want to choose one that would be comfortable for you.
+Every ab roller has a different sized handle grip, and you may want to base your choice of roller on which handles are most comfortable.

 What muscle groups are working when using an ab roller?